Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Options Trading is a form of contract that gives you the right, to either buy or sell an amount of stock at a pre-determined price.
 But you are not obliged to buy or sell the stock.

-Let’s understand option trading in India with an example.
+Let’s understand options trading in India with an example.

 Shyam is looking to buy a Rs.
 30 Lakh flat from Ravi on the outskirts of the city.
 There is a likelihood of a mall coming up in the next five months which will drive the real estate price higher to Rs.
 40 Lakhs.

-But, if it wouldn’t happen then the real estate market price may come down to Rs.
+But, if it doesn’t happen then the real estate market price may come down to Rs.
 25 Lakh.

 Shyam wants to buy the flat but does not want to pay more.
 Ravi gives Shyam an option (the right) to buy the flat at Rs.
 30 Lakh (strike price) if he pays an upfront fee of Rs.
 1 Lakh for a period of five months.